icy/genvsub/README.md

       when it can encrypt part of the `yaml` file, but it also requires all other parts of the file to be required via `sops`.
 And maintain the exact file path for sops is not an easy task.
-- [ ] We modify AlertManager (operator) to feed themself with some secrets from the runtime environment.
+- [ ] We modify AlertManager (operator) to feed them with some secrets from the runtime environment.
 Well, we are talking about modifying upstream project, about the sidecar...
-It's the best (see also https://github.com/bitnami-labs/sealed-secrets/tree/master/docs/examples/config-template#injecting-secrets-in-config-file-templates) but we can't just do that, can we?
+It's the best way (see also https://github.com/bitnami-labs/sealed-secrets/tree/master/docs/examples/config-template#injecting-secrets-in-config-file-templates) but we can't just do that, can we?
 - [ ] We store this whole configuration file for alertmanager in `s3`, and pull them